Chigs1010/Messaging-FileSharing-APP-using-Socket-Programing/README.md

 "A new Flutter project."
 # Message and File Sharing App
 # Overview
-"This is a Message and File Sharing App developed using socket programming.
+This is a Message and File Sharing App developed using socket programming.
 It allows users to communicate with each other through text messages and share files securely.
-The app is hosted on the cloud, ensuring accessibility and scalability."
+The app is hosted on the cloud, ensuring accessibility and scalability.

 # Features
 Real-time messaging: Send and receive messages instantly.